smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 ```

 ##### Listening for RPC notifications and events
-We can listen for specific events using `SdlManager`'s builder `setRPCNotificationListeners`.
+You can listen for specific events using `SdlManager`'s builder `setRPCNotificationListeners`.
 The following example shows how to listen for HMI Status notifications.
 Additional listeners can be added for specific RPCs by using their corresponding `FunctionID` in place of the `ON_HMI_STATUS` in the following example and casting the `RPCNotification` object to the correct type.

 ```java
 Map<FunctionID, OnRPCNotificationListener> onRPCNotificationListenerMap = new HashMap<>();